-Permitted Districts - Airport-Business, General Business, Shopping Center, Highway Business, I-1 and I-2 Industrial and Industrial and Business Park-1
+Airport-Business, General Business, Shopping Center, Highway Business, I-1 and I-2 Industrial and Industrial and Business Park-1

 - 1. All outdoor storage areas shall be located in the rear and side yards. - 2.
 The entire outdoor storage area shall be enclosed by an 8 ft. high solid fence set back from adjoining property lines as required by Section 6.3.9 of this code.
-The height of the fence may be reduced to 6 ft. if the applicant provides evidence or written confirmation to the Planning Director that the items proposed to be stored will not exceed 5 ft. in height. - 3.
+The height of the fence may be reduced to 6 ft. if the City Council determines that the items proposed to be stored will not exceed 5 ft. in height. - 3.
 No loading or unloading of materials shall occur outside of the fenced area. - 4.
 Materials shall not be stacked to be visible from any public road right-of-way or adjoining property line.